 - If you had any adverse effects, talk to a personal injury attorney to find out if you have grounds for a defective drug claim.

 If you suffered injuries, worsening illness, or other negative effects possibly related to the medication, you may be able to hold the drug company responsible.
-A defective drug attorney can help you file a claim or sue the manufacturer.
+Dangerous drugs attorneys can help you file a claim or sue the manufacturer.

 Reach the Morris Bart, LLC Attorneys Near You for a Free Consultation